pytek-io/website/tutorial/get_started.md

 ### Install Python modules

 The `activate` command ensures that the local virtual environment is active so that Reflect packages will be installed `:mark:in the local virtual environment`.
 You can use `which python` on \*.nix|Mac and `where.exe python` on windows to double check which Python environment is active before installing Reflect packages.
-You can also check that Reflect packages are correctly installed afterward using `python -c "import reflect"` command.
+You can also check that Reflect packages are correctly installed afterwards by using `python -c "import reflect"` command.

 ### Launch Reflect server

 Reflect app server must also be launched from `:mark: the local virtual environment`.
-By default Reflect app server will serve app locally on port 8080.
+By default, the Reflect app server will serve your apps on port 8080.
 You will see the server dashboard under [localhost:8080](http://localhost:8080) as this is the default application.
 You can open apps by clicking the `Launch app` button or by typing their names in the address bar.

 ![Reflect dash board](/website/reflect_dashboard.png)

 ### Open apps
 One can download demos and code snippets from this tutorial on [github](https://github.com/pytek-io).
-For the ones who prefer diving straight into the code first (then reading the explanations carefully ;-), you can see the code snippets using [http://localhost:8080/app/tutorial/app_explorer#tutorial/snippets](http://localhost:8080/app/tutorial/app_explorer#tutorial/snippets).
+If you would prefer to dive straight into the code first (then reading the explanations carefully ;-), you can see the code snippets using [http://localhost:8080/app/tutorial/app_explorer#tutorial/snippets](http://localhost:8080/app/tutorial/app_explorer#tutorial/snippets).

 ![App explorer](/website/app_explorer.png)